richrd/suplemon/README.md

  * Easy Undo/Redo
  * Multiple files in tabs
  * Powerful Go To feature for jumping to files and lines
+ * Find and Find next
  * Copy & Paste, with multi line support
- * Find and Find next
+ * Mouse support
  * Extensions (easy to write your own)

 ## Goals